Hi! I'm Pang.

 Planning for Contact-rich Manipulation

-Combining smoothing, quasi-dynamic models and RRT, our planning-through-contact algorithm can power through local minima and the exponential explosion of contact modes, and generate complex contact-rich manipulation plans such as the one shown on the right.
+Combining smoothing, quasi-dynamic contact models and classical motion planning methods, we can power through local minima and the exponential explosion of contact modes, and generate complex contact-rich manipulation policies within minutes on a MacBook Pro using just the CPU (video: reaching a goal with our policy on hardware).

-• Global Planning for Contact-Rich Manipulation via Local Smoothing of Quasi-dynamic Contact Models, in IEEE Transactions on Robotics (T-RO), 2023. [pdf][website][MIT News]
+• Global Planning for Contact-Rich Manipulation via Local Smoothing of Quasi-dynamic Contact Models, in IEEE Transactions on Robotics (T-RO), 2023.
+Honorable Mention for the IEEE TR-O King-Sun Fu Memorial Best Paper Award. [pdf][website][MIT News]

 T. Pang*, H.J.T.
 Suh*, L. Yang, R. Tedrake.